Victor Saroki, FAIA is the president of Saroki Architecture, an award-winning architecture and interiors firm in Birmingham, Michigan since 1983.

 Victor was admitted to the College of Fellows of the American Institute of Architects (AIA) in 2000.
-With over 30 years in business, the firm has earned more than 60 design awards including the AIA Michigan Firm of the Year in 2007.
-Victor was also the Birmingham Bloomfield Chamber Business Person of the Year in 2000, recipient of the Distinguished Architecture Alumni Award from Lawrence Technological University in 1998, and the Young Architect of the Year from AIA Detroit in 1994.
+With over 35 years in business, the firm has earned over 80 design awards including the AIA Michigan Firm of the Year in 2007.
+Victor was also the Birmingham-Bloomfield Chamber Business Person of the Year in 2000, recipient of the Distinguished Architecture Alumni Award from Lawrence Technological University in 1998 and the Young Architect of the Year from AIA Detroit In 1994.

-Focusing on the firm, Victor oversees all of the diverse work with projects including retail, hospitality, mixed-use, multiple residential, and custom residential.
-Works include the Royal Park Hotel, Birmingham Theater, ABC Harley Davison, Tribute Restaurant, Shenandoah Country Club, Plum Markets, and The District Lofts.
+Focusing on the firm, Victor oversees all the diverse work with projects including retail, hospitality, mixed-use, multiple residential and custom residential; works include the Royal Park Hotel, Birmingham Theater, ABC Harley Davison, Tribute Restaurant, Shenandoah Country Club, Plum Markets and The District Lofts.

 Active in the profession and the community, Victor currently serves on the Board of Trustees at LTU and is past president of AIA Michigan and AIA Detroit.
 He also serves on the Board of Directors for the Chaldean Community Cultural Center.

 Extending his expertise to the community, Victor has served as a past board member with the America’s Thanksgiving Day Parade, The Birmingham Community House, and the Birmingham YMCA.Victor and his wife, Michelle, started the firm together in 1983, and Michelle still plays an active role in marketing the firm.
-They currently live in Birmingham and have two children: Alex, who is an associate architect at the firm, and Adriana, who attends the University of Michigan.
+They currently live in Birmingham and have two children: Alex, who is an architect at the firm, and Adriana, who works in Ann Arbor.

 ©2016 SAROKI ARCHITECTURE.